akauppi/GroundLevel-firebase-es/README.md

 - **A computer** with the following tools installed:

-   - `node` 16.x
+   - `node` 16+
-   - `npm` - version 7.7 or later
+   - `npm` - version 8+
    - `bash` and following command line tools: `sed`, `curl`, `grep`, `sort`
    - Docker Desktop [on Mac](https://docs.docker.com/docker-for-mac/install/) or [on Windows](https://docs.docker.com/docker-for-windows/install/)

-      Docker is used for launching the Firebase Emulators, and building the CI/CD base image.
-The workflow we present always packs Firebase CLI inside a Docker container, so you don't need to install it on your development machine.
-This should also be somewhat safer since the Firebase credentials are not stored locally on developers' computers.
+      Docker is used for launching the Firebase Emulators, deployments and building the CI/CD base image.
+The workflow we present always packs Firebase CLI inside a Docker container, so you don't need to install it on your development machine. <!-- This should also be somewhat safer since the Firebase credentials are not stored locally on developers' computers. -->

-  For Windows development, we require [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with eg. Ubuntu LTS image.
-WSL2 also happens to be a requirement for Docker Desktop.
+  For Windows development, we require [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with an Ubuntu LTS image.
+WSL2 also happens to be a requirement for Docker Desktop for Windows.

 <!-- tbd. write something once we do..
   Once [WSLg](https://devblogs.microsoft.com/commandline/the-initial-preview-of-gui-app-support-is-now-available-for-the-windows-subsystem-for-linux-2/) (blog, Apr 2021) is publicly available, we'll use it in the front end testing (Cypress).